-Other than Mr. McDonald, as Interim Chief Executive Officer, each NEO holding office at December 31, 2022 has an employment agreement that provides for termination payments in the event of involuntary termination (otherwise than for cause or as a result of death, permanent disability or retirement) or resignation by the executive in the event of a change in duties following a change of control.

-For each such NEO, the payment amount is a multiple of base salary plus 15% of that amount for loss of benefits, with the multiples being 13 months for each of Ryan Rawlyk (Vice President, Production and

-Operations) and Allison Massey (Vice President, Land and Commercial), based on 12 months plus one additional month for every year of service since becoming an executive officer of the Company.
+Ryan Rawlyk, who served as Vice President, Production and Operations from September 13, 2021 to May 23, 2023, and as Chief Operating Officer from May 24, 2023 to December 31, 2023, before his appointment as President and Chief Executive Officer effective January 1, 2024, has an employment agreement that provides for termination payments in the event of involuntary termination (otherwise than for cause or as a result of death, permanent disability or retirement) or resignation by the executive in the event of a change in duties following a change of control.
+The termination payment amount is a multiple of base salary plus 15% of that amount for loss of benefits, based on 12 months plus one additional month for every year of service since becoming an executive officer of the Company on September 13, 2021 (being 14 months at December 31, 2023).

-For purposes of these agreements, a "change of control" generally means: (i) any person or group becoming the beneficial owner of, or acquiring control or direction over, 50% of the Company's voting securities; (ii) a business combination with another entity following which former Prairie Provident securityholders hold less than 50% of the voting power in the combined entity; (iii) shareholder approval for liquidating or winding-up the Company; or (iv) the sale, lease or exchange of all or substantially all of the Company's assets (other than a transfer to an affiliate).
+For purposes of this agreement, a "change of control" generally means: (i) any person or group becoming the beneficial owner of, or acquiring control or direction over, 50% of the Company's voting securities; (ii) a business combination with another entity following which former Prairie Provident securityholders hold less than 50% of the voting power in the combined entity; (iii) shareholder approval for liquidating or winding-up the Company; or (iv) the sale, lease or exchange of all or substantially all of the Company's assets (other than a transfer to an affiliate).

-The agreements provide for "double trigger" change of control benefits, in that resignation by the executive following a change of control will trigger a termination payment only if the change of control is followed by a change of duties for the executive, which would include a material change in position or duties, responsibilities, title or office, a material reduction in compensation or removal of benefits (without alternative benefits of reasonably equivalent value), or a relocation of the executive's employment by more than 75 kilometers.
+The agreement provides for "double trigger" change of control benefits, in that resignation by the executive following a change of control will trigger a termination payment only if the change of control is followed by a change of duties for the executive, which would include a material change in position or duties, responsibilities, title or office, a material reduction in compensation or removal of benefits (without alternative benefits of reasonably equivalent value), or a relocation of the executive's employment by more than 75 kilometers.